TatiGarrido/Doge-Dog-Day-Care/README.md

    ### Home
    ![Home](documentation/landing-page.png)

-   A brief about what the company offers to the customers.
+   A brief about what the company offer to the customers.

    ### History
    ![History](documentation/history-page.png)